VD2401/ann_solidMaterialLaws/README.md

 ## 🙏 Acknowledgments

+- Dr. Lucas Fourel who supervised this project at LSMS (EPFL) during the semester (Feb.
+2023 - Aug.
+2023), generated the data samples, and created a code base.
-- Data generated using Green-FFT method (Sainsot et al., 2011)
+- Data generated using Green-FFT method (Sainsot et al., 2011) by Dr. Lucas Fourel.
 - U-Net architecture inspired by Ronneberger et al. (2015)
 - Built with PyTorch, MLflow, and modern Python tooling